tdulcet/Linux-System-Information/README.md

 RAM, swap and disk space is output in both MiB (1024<sup>2</sup> bytes) and MB (1000<sup>2</sup> bytes).
 Similar to the [`systeminfo`](https://en.wikipedia.org/wiki/Systeminfo.exe) command on Windows.

-Requires Bash 4+.
+Requires at least Bash 4+.
 Compared to similar programs, this script outputs much more information and is smaller.
 Useful when using an unfamiliar system or VM, particularly before running a program that has specific system requirements.
 All the values are saved to variables, which makes this easy to [incorporate](#scripts-where-this-is-incorporated) into larger scripts.

 For your Public IP addresses, please see [Public IP addresses](#public-ip-addresses) below.